ueoo/sc_ubuntu_desktop/README.md

 ## System Requirements

-> All components preinstalled on SC cluster
+> All components are preinstalled on the SC cluster.
 - Docker
 - NVIDIA Container Toolkit
 - NVIDIA Driver